-The subjects comprise a detached chalet villa located within the Newton Mearns district of Glasgow where surrounding properties are similar in both age and character.
+The subjects comprise a detached villa located within the Old Cathcart district of Glasgow where surrounding properties are similar in both age and character.

-Adequate local shopping, educational and public transport facilities area available close by.
+Adequate local shopping, educational and public transport facilities are available close-by.

-The subjects generally were seen to be in a reasonable state of repair throughout having been well maintained in recent times.
+The subjects generally were seen to be in a relatively basic state of repair and would benefit from future upgrading and modernisation works.